 Experience suggests that most of you find 90 minutes about the most you want to spend on direct supervision before your concentration goes, but there is nothing to stop you playing on with your table without supervision either before or after my involvement.
 That way you get both some uninterrupted play and some tuition.
 To minimise the time I have to spend checking payments it would be helpful if you could pay in advance as soon as your booking is confirmed.

 Introduction to BBO

 All these lessons will take place on Bridge Base Online, the biggest and best online bridge website.
 It is free to join.
 All you need to do is create a username and password.
 I will use the usernames to invite you to the relevant “table”.
 Here is a link to a short video introduction to what you will see at a BBO bridge teaching table, for those who have not tried it before.
-(There is one small error in the video which I have not had time to correct: it is possible to remove the annoying sounds you get every time you make a bid or play a crd by going to the Account/Settings page and disabling the “sounds on” button).
+(There is one small error in the video which I have not had time to correct: it is possible to remove the annoying sounds you get every time you make a bid or play a card by going to the Account/Settings page and disabling the “sounds on” button).
 You can also access the video directly from this page (click on the white arrow).
 Andrew Robson Bridge Club in London has also produced some helpful You Tube videos about playing on BBO.
-More videos from me to follow as well.